Global Synergy Acquisition Corp. Announces Closing of $258,750,000 Initial Public Offering

 NEW YORK, NY, Jan.
 12, 2021 (GLOBE NEWSWIRE) -- Global Synergy Acquisition Corp.
-(Nasdaq: GSAQU) (“GSAC” or the “Company”) announced today the closing of its initial public offering (“IPO”) of 25,875,000 units, including 3,375,000 units issued to the underwriters upon the full exercise of their over-allotment option, at a price to the public of $10.00 per unit.
-The units began trading on The Nasdaq Capital Market (“Nasdaq”) under the symbol “GSACU” on January 8, 2021.
-Each unit issued in the IPO consists of one share of Class A common stock and one-half of one redeemable warrant, with each whole warrant entitling the holder thereof to purchase one share of Class A common stock at $11.50 per share upon the consummation of an initial business combination.
-Once the securities comprising the units begin trading, the Class A common stock and the warrants are expected to be traded on Nasdaq under the symbols “GSAC” and “GSACW,” respectively.
+(Nasdaq: GSAQU) (“GSAC” or the “Company”) announced today the closing of its initial public offering (“IPO”) of 25,875,000 units, including 3,375,000 units issued to the underwriters upon the full exercise of their over-allotment option, at a price to the public of $10.00 per unit, resulting in gross proceeds of $258,750,000.
+The units began trading on The Nasdaq Capital Market (“Nasdaq”) under the symbol “GSAQU” on January 8, 2021.
+Each unit issued in the IPO consists of one Class A ordinary share and one-half of one redeemable warrant, with each whole warrant entitling the holder thereof to purchase one Class A ordinary share at a price of $11.50 per share.
+Once the securities comprising the units begin separate trading, the Class A ordinary shares and the warrants are expected to be traded on Nasdaq under the symbols “GSAQ” and “GSAQW,” respectively.
+No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 The Company is a blank-check company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.

 While the Company may pursue an initial business combination with a company in any sector or geography, the Company intends to capitalize on the ability of its management team and board of directors to identify, acquire and manage a business that can benefit from the team’s operational and investing expertise in the IT Services and Business Process Outsourcing sectors.